 Selling a Kansas Home: What Are My Disclosure Obligations?

 As a prospective home seller in Kansas, you know your property better than anyone.
-That is precisely why Kansas law requires that when you decide to sell, you make certain disclosures to potential buyers.
-Specifically, state law requires that sellers reveal problems that could affect the property's value or desirability, so that buyers are not unpleasantly surprised after moving in.
+That is precisely why Kansas law requires that when you decide to sell it, you make certain written disclosures to potential buyers.
+Specifically, state law requires that home sellers reveal problems that could affect the property's value or desirability, so that purchasers are not unpleasantly surprised after moving in.

 If selling your home in the Sunflower State, what must you disclose, and when?